DiSRouter: Distributed Self-Routing for LLM Selections: DiSRouter

 \subsection{Self-Awareness Training}

 The \textit{DiSRouter} routing system hinges on the self-awareness of each agent.
 Although original LLMs possess some inherent self-knowledge, and certain uncertainty-based methods have been proposed to evaluate LLM output confidence \citep{huang2024survey}, they often struggle to accurately assess an LLM's capacity for specific queries \citep{zheng2025enhancingllmreliabilityexplicit}.
-To address this, we introduce a two-stage training pipeline to augment LLM \textbf{self-awareness}, comprising an SFT (Supervised Fine-Tuning) stage for foundational self-assessment abilities, followed by an RL (Reinforcement Learning) stage for further improvement.
+It is worth noting that high-capability closed-source LLMs (e.g., GPT-4) may already possess strong intrinsic self-awareness and can be integrated without additional training, as discussed in Appendix \ref{sec:appendix_intrinsic_selfawareness}.
+To address the limitations of open-source LLMs, we introduce a two-stage training pipeline to augment LLM \textbf{self-awareness}, comprising an SFT (Supervised Fine-Tuning) stage for foundational self-assessment abilities, followed by an RL (Reinforcement Learning) stage for further improvement.
 The data construction process is illustrated in Figure \ref{fig:framework} (2).
 Beyond self-awareness, we also train agents to be \textbf{scenario-adaptive}: they should be more conservative in a \enquote{Performance First} scenario to minimize errors, and more aggressive in a \enquote{Cost First} scenario for greater efficiency.
 The scenario adaptability of \textit{DiSRouter} is shown in Figure \ref{fig:framework} (3).